Istiaq66/Flutter_test/README.md

 ## Used Packages:

 firebase_storage: It allows to interact with Storage using the default Firebase App.
 firebase_database: It allows to access data from firebase.
-I used it to store images a Firestore can't images
+I used it to store images as Firestore can't store images.

 image_picker: It is used for picking image from device gallery.